FXM ASSOCIATES

 Through a series of interviews, planning workshops, and secondary source data, FXM assessed current conditions and provided trends in industrial, commercial, cultural, and recreational businesses to identify areas of future growth.

-In a further development of the plan, "the Harbor Tomorrow," FXM quantified growth potential in existing businesses and suggested opportunities for new, future business enterprises.
+In a further development of the plan, "The Harbor Tomorrow," FXM quantified growth potential in existing businesses and suggested opportunities for new, future business enterprises.
 An overall assessment of economic and fiscal impact of future trends and opportunities was also provided.

 Port of Galilee, Rhode Island